-iCare Menstrual Cup: A Cheap Cup from China
+iCare Menstrual Cup Summary

 In the world of menstrual cups, there are two two main categories: the cheap cups from China, and the reputable ones manufactured mostly in the Western world, including the Diva Cup, MoonCup, Lunette Cup, and the Ruby Cup.